drwiner/FireBoltLite/README.md

 Instructions to create your own:

-1) Look in "Input Set" for which of 3 scripts are being used to drive the story, drive camera, and cinematic model to associate story with specific assets.
+- Look in script "Input Set" for which of 3 XML files are being used to drive the story, drive camera, and cinematic model to associate story with specific assets.

+- The story plan is a timeline of domain actions with specific constants.
+Domain actions are found in the cinematic model.
+At the bottom of the story plan, the attribute values of story actions are designated their datatypes.
+The cinematic model also includes which models and what animations to play for each model.
+The camera plan is the set of camera actions to play at which story time, and for how long.
+Camera actions - called shot fragments - are contained in blocks.
+The targets for camera actions are names corresponding to asset models specified in the cinematic model.